superruzafa/visual-scala-reference/_en/functions/sortWith.md

 `sortWith` creates a collection with the elements sorted by using a comparison function `lt` which should returns `true` when its first argument is less than the second and `false` otherwise.

-@include [figure.html source="images/sortWith.svg" desc="Diagram of the function sortWith"]
+@include [figure.html source="images/sortWith.svg" desc="Diagram of the sortWith function"]